lynchaj/duodyne/10 input-output.Voice, V1.0/DACTONE/README.md

 ### Serial capture and playback on Linux

+To capture the samples from the serial port for Linux, I'd suggest using the `socat` program, which may need to be installed for your version of Linux.

+Identify the device name for the USB serial adapter.
+On my system, that is `/dev/ttyUSB0`.
+Use the `stty` program to set the baud rate to 115200:

+    stty -F /dev/ttyUSB0 115200

+Then run this `socat` command:

+    socat stdio /dev/ttyUSB0 > test.wav

+Run the DACTONE program in serial debug mode on your Duodyne machine:

+    A>dactone -s 440

+When playback is complete, stop the `socat` program on your Linux machine by using Control-C. The play the received tone using `aplay`:

+    aplay test.wav

 ## Technical Notes

 The program uses Channel 3 of the second CTC chip to generate an